-What this means: The stress test (your contract rate + 2 percentage points, or 5.25%, whichever is higher) is the binding number.
+What this means: The stress test is the binding number.
 Your contract-rate payment is what you actually pay; the stress-tested payment is what you have to qualify against.
+As of December 15, 2024, the CMHC insurable cap is $1.5M (was $1M).
+First-time buyers purchasing newly built homes can use 30-year amortization on insured mortgages.

-Canadian mortgage affordability is the lower of two ratios:
+Canadian mortgage affordability is the lower of two debt-service ratios:

-- Gross Debt Service (GDS) ≤ 39%: housing costs (mortgage payment + property tax + heat + 50% of condo fees) divided by gross monthly income.
+- Gross Debt Service (GDS) ≤ 39%: housing costs (mortgage principal + interest + property tax + heat + 50% of condo fees) divided by gross monthly income.

 - Total Debt Service (TDS) ≤ 44%: GDS expenses plus all other monthly debt payments (cars, credit cards, student loans, lines of credit), divided by gross monthly income.